Skip to main content

 This has opened new opportunities for entrepreneurs and remote workers.

-Singapore’s National Digital Identity (NDI) system provides secure, convenient online interactions.
+Singapore's National Digital Identity (NDI) system supports secure, convenient online interactions across public and private services.

 Launched in 2003 and built on Singpass, it connects over 700 government agencies and private businesses.